-The system of electronic communications within each vehicle varies by manufacturer, and automakers apply strong technical security measures to prevent unauthorized access to their vehicle networks.
+The system of electronic communications within a vehicle varies by manufacturer, and automakers apply strong technical security measures to prevent unauthorized access to their vehicle networks.
 There is, however, one exception to this rule: vehicle data controlled by the Engine Control Unit can be made available via the On-Board Diagnostic (OBD) port, a standardized hardware interface located within two feet of the steering wheel, typically under the dashboard.

-All vehicles manufactured after 1996 must conform to the OBD-II standard which allows physical scan devices (for example, ELDs) to access certain emissions-related data points via the OBD-II port to gather and monitor data about vehicle operations.
+All vehicles manufactured after 1996 must conform to the OBD-II standard, which allows physical scan devices (for example, ELDs) to access certain emissions-related data points via the OBD-II port to gather and monitor data about vehicle operations.

 What does an e-logging mobile app do?

 Certain ELDs may include a GPS unit for location information.
 Otherwise, fleets may rely on a driver’s mobile device to capture the truck’s location when a duty status changes.
-An electronic truck logbook must also include truck and trailer number, name and address of the carrier, shipping documents numbers, and other details.
+An electronic truck logbook must also include the truck and trailer number, the name and address of the carrier, shipping document numbers, and other details.

-The app on a driver’s mobile device processes the data received from the engine (through a wireless connection) and creates logs that can be edited by a driver.
+The app on a driver’s mobile device processes data received from the engine (through a wireless connection) and creates logs that can be edited by a driver.
 A dispatcher also gets access to driver logs for auditing using a separate fleet app that offers additional functionality.

 While electronic logs are at the core of both driver-focused and fleet-focused apps, other useful features may also be implemented in e-logging apps.
 Here are some other common features of electronic logging apps: